timothydereuse/text-alignment-report/README.md

 [Overview Paper](http://ceur-ws.org/Vol-2034/paper_2.pdf)

 OCR specifically for latin handwritten religious texts (The Vatican Secret Archives).
-Code fully available on website (in process of testing)
+Code fully available on website (in process of testing) but there is no documentation and many of the comments are in italian.
+Possibly ask to use their very extensive training data, which is also available?